Ready for school

 • Practice putting shoes on the correct feet.
 Draw half a smiley face inside each shoe, this can help children with their left and right.

 • Dressing up is a fun way to support getting dressed skills.
-Start with scarves and materials and then move to oversize clothes they can pull on an off themselves.
+Start with scarves and materials and then move to oversized clothes they can pull on and off themselves.

-• Movement skills – At-Home Activities to Practice Getting Dressed (youtube.com)
+• Movement skills – You can watch this short video clip on At Home Activities to Practice Getting Dressed.

-• Use a tick list or a sequence strip to support the children with dressing.
+• Use a tick list or a sequence strip to support children with dressing.

-• Start them off and allow them to finish, e.g., pull their jumper up, pulling their arms out, leave on their head and allow them to finish by pulling off their head.
+• Start them off getting dressed and allow them to finish, e.g. pull their jumper up, pulling their arms out, leave on their head and allow them to finish by pulling the jumper over their head.

-• Drawing outline of their body with chalk.
-Place clothing items onto the right place of the body o they get used to where things go.
+• Draw an outline of their body with chalk.
+Place clothing items onto the right place of the body so they get used to where things go.

 Lots of encouragement and making it fun will help them to be excited and want to keep trying.
 Be sure to factor in extra time in the morning to avoid rushing to get ready.